cgay/protocol-buffers/README.md

      protocol-buffer: foo.proto -> foo-module.dylan, foo-library.dylan?

-* Protocol **buffers**.
-The intention is to use it as a buffer.
-For example if you have a high QPS gRPC service you don't want to allocate a new proto message per query when its lifetime is the query's lifetime.
-So the ability to re-use messages is important.
-(I think this is more or less built in, via the `clear-*` methods.)

-* Lazy (de)serialization
+* Lazy decoding

-* Specialized (de)serializers.
+* Specialized decoders.
 For example if the proto objects need to be initialized in a specific order.
 (That particular case could be handled via proto option annotations.)

-* Object pools to reduce memory churn
+* Arenas to reduce memory churn

 * POD objects?
 Protocol buffers are intended to be Plain Old Data.
+In Go people often write wrapper types for protobuf types.
 I'm curious to see if there are differences in the way they can be implemented in Dylan.
-  For example, can we have field options to make the corresponding Dylan slot be `constant` or `required-init-keyword:`?
+For example, can we have field options to make the corresponding Dylan slot be `constant` (not if they need to be used with arenas) or `required-init-keyword:`?
 Are there safe ways to add behavior to protoc-generated classes in Dylan?

-* Can the [binary-data](https://github.com/cgay/binary-data) library be used for parsing?
-I like the idea but I don't really want to end up having to fix bugs in binary-data.

 # Generated Code Guide